-We found cheap flights from NYC to Miami from just $45 round-trip | CNN Underscored
+We found cheap flights from NYC to Miami from just $45 round trip | CNN Underscored

 For New Yorkers, nothing is more appealing than getting some sun in the midst of the city’s cold, dreary winters.
 When the snow is piling up by the foot, it’s easy to visualize stepping into the warm sand of south Florida.
 And, with cheap flights, there’s no reason not to take advantage of a winter escape.

 Right now we’re seeing round-trip fares with airlines like Spirit for as little as $45 from New York City’s main airports to south Florida — both Miami and Fort Lauderdale.
-And, if you’re willing to pay a little more — between $87 and $97 round-trip — you can fly the same routes with the likes of JetBlue, Delta or American Airlines.
+And, if you’re willing to pay a little more — between $87 and $97 round trip — you can fly the same routes with the likes of JetBlue, Delta or American Airlines.

 Related: Are travel credit cards worth it?
 Absolutely.
 Here are the best cards to get.